UMAprotocol/oval-quickstart/README.md

 ```

 This will output the deployment address of your Oval instance.
 You then need to configure your protocol to use this address in place of the associated Chainlink deployment.

+## License

+All code in this repository is licensed under BUSL-1.1 unless specified differently in the file.
+Individual exceptions to this license can be made by Risk Labs, which holds the rights to this
+software and design.
+If you are interested in using the code or designs in a derivative work,
+feel free to reach out to licensing@risklabs.foundation.